nealcaren/fightordie/_sources/Volumes/26/02/on_being_crazy.md

 "By God you shan't marry her, even if she said yes."

-But,—but I don't want to marry her, I answered a little perturbed at the personal turn.
+But,---but I don't want to marry her, I answered a little perturbed at the personal turn.

 "Why not!" he yelled, angrier than ever.